 |

-back of the rim with two floral sprigs.
-Marked in the
+back of the rim painted with three floral sprigs.
+Marked

-centre with a leaf symbol within a double circle.
-Also having a
+in the centre with a leaf symbol within a double circle.

 |